 Each year, more and more people hijack Valentine's Day from the strictly-for-romance crowd to celebrate with the real loves of their lives — their best friends.

-Some, like roommates KeriLynn Engel and Andréa Marseglia, are celebrating Cupid’s holiday with a group of besties.
+Some, like roommates KeriLynn Engel and Andréa Marseglia, celebrate Cupid’s holiday with a group of besties.

-Engel, a freelance writer, and Marseglia, a teacher’s assistant, will host a pizza party in their New Britain, Connecticut, apartment for themselves and their single pals — a mix of men and women in their 20s and 30s.
+Engel, a freelance writer, and Marseglia, a teacher’s assistant, hosted a pizza party in their New Britain, Connecticut, apartment for themselves and their single pals — a mix of men and women in their 20s and 30s.

 Engel says she's happy to redefine what the holiday is about.
 “I think it'll be nice to celebrate friendship instead.
 Friends and family are just as important as romantic love."

 Be mine, BFF